Family Days Out in Sussex

 Yellowave Beach Sports, Brighton beach, beach volleyball, beach soccer, tag rugby, clubhouse for hire & private parties, 6yrs+, 01273 672222

-Observatory Science Centre, Wartling Rd, Herstmonceux BN27 1RN, hands on science with 100+ interactive exhibits both indoors and out and lots of children’s and family workshops.
-The centre is open every day from 30 January – late November 2016.
+Observatory Science Centre, Wartling Rd, Herstmonceux BN27 1RN, hands on science with 100+ interactive exhibits both indoors and out, telescope tours and lots of children’s and family workshops.
+The centre is open every day from 27 January – 2rd December 2018.
 10am – 6pm (5pm in winter months).
 Last admission two hours before closing, 01323 832731

-South Downs Planetarium and Science Centre, Kingsham Road, Chichester, PO19 8RP (southern end of Chichester High School campus, sat nav PO19 8AE) not open to casual visitors but group visits for clubs and societies etc, plus eight or nine presentations to the public every month but times and days vary, more info on public showings 01243 774400, ticket hotline for group bookings 07818 297292dates and times of public shows, please call us on:
+South Downs Planetarium and Science Centre, Kingsham Road, Chichester, PO19 8RP (southern end of Chichester High School campus, sat nav PO19 8AE) not open to casual visitors but group visits for clubs and societies etc, plus eight or nine presentations to the public every month but times and days vary, more info on public showings 01243 774400, ticket hotline for group bookings 07818 297292

 Bewl Water Outdoor Centre, Lamberhurst, Kent TN3 8JH water sports, rock climbing and residential centre, 8yrs+, 03000 415200